Mississauga - From Farmlands to 6th Largest City in Canada

 Its real estate market is a bit cheaper than in Toronto, but still quite expensive.

 For those who want to explore Mississauga as a tourist, here is my warning: this city is extremely pedestrian-unfriendly.
 Long distances, very windy, little shade in the summer, wide roads, scarce and rare public transit - just to name a few.
-But if you have a car, you have all chances to see all its main attractions in one day.
+But if you have a car, you have the chance to see all its main attractions in one day.

 If Mississauga got onto your travel list as a separate destination, and not as a drive-through to Toronto or Niagara Falls, these are the places you should not miss: Celebration Square in downtown, Port Credit, Mississauga Road from Burnhamthorpe Rd to Lakeshore Blvd.

-You can enjoy fall colours in full while taking a multi-use Credit Valley Trail that stretches from north to south along the city main water artery.
-Lake Ontario and Toronto skyline are the best seen from Waterfront Trail.
+You can enjoy fall colours in full while taking a multi-use Credit Valley Trail that stretches from north to south along the city's main water artery.
+Lake Ontario and the Toronto skyline are best seen from Waterfront Trail.

 But in all fairness, if not the three lines of GO train that crisscross the city and connect it with downtown Toronto, Mississauga would be toast and drown in traffic jams.